 In the decades between 1920 and 1970 the City witnessed cycles of boom and bust.
 Following an enlightened era of civic building during the 1920s, Alameda endured difficult years of political scandal and corruption through the 1930s.
 The entry of the United States into World War II focused the City's attention on the war effort.
 During World War II, shifts ran around the clock at the Alameda Naval Air Station (commissioned in 1940) and in the City's shipyards.
-The City's population reached an all-time high of 89,000, but also became more economically and racially segregated, with lower income households and people of color predominantly located on the west side of Alameda and higher income households predominantly located on the east end of Alameda due to redlining.
+The City's population reached an all-time high of 89,000, but also became more economically and racially segregated, with lower income households and people of color predominantly located on the west side of Alameda and higher income households predominantly located on the east end of Alameda.

-In 1973, soon after passage of the Fair Housing Act of 1968, the voters of Alameda and approved a citizen's initiative passed a measure to amend the City Charter to prohibit construction of all multifamily housing in Alameda.
+In 1973, soon after passage of In response to the Fair Housing Act of 1968, 1973, the voters of Alameda approved a citizens initiative passed a measure to amend the City Charter to prohibit construction of all multifamily housing in Alameda.
 City Charter Section 26-1 states, "There shall be no multiple dwelling units built in the City of Alameda".
 In 1991, the voters approved a second initiative to add-added Charter Section 26-3, which limits residential density to one unit for every 2,000 square feet.
 The two measures, collectively referred to as "Measure A", effectively stopped the development of any multifamily housing in Alameda from 1973 to 2013.

-Revise the population growth and housing text in section 1.3 LOOKING AHEAD: ALAMEDA IN 2040 as follows:
+2. Revise the population growth and housing text in section 1.3 LOOKING AHEAD: ALAMEDA IN 2040 as follows:

 Alameda will continue to provide for its share of the growing regional housing need as required by State Housing Law and Alameda's regional housing needs allocation, which is projected to include the need for approximately 10,000 to 12,000 new housing units in Alameda over the next 20 years.
 The majority of the growth in Alameda will occur on the former Naval Air Station lands and along the Northern Waterfront of Alameda.
 Both areas are designated as priority development areas in the regional plan, Plan Bay Area.
-Additional housing opportunities exist for accessory units and additional units on existing residential properties, and along the Park Street and Webster Street commercial corridors and the community's several shopping center sitess.
-It is expected that Alameda's existing historic neighborhoods and commercial main streets will look very similar in 2040 as they do today and as they did in 2000, but these neighborhoods and mixed use districts will be safer, more resilient to climate change, generate less greenhouse gases per unit or business, and they will accommodate the additional housing to meet local and regional housing needs. much of the new housing in these areas will be limited to backyard accessory buildings and addition of units within existing buildings.
+Additional housing opportunities exist for accessory units and additional units on existing residential properties, and along the Park Street and Webster Street commercial corridors and the community's several shopping center sites.
+It is expected that Alameda's existing historic neighborhoods and commercial main streets will look very similar in 2040 as they do today and as they did in 2000 since much of the new housing in these areas will be limited to backyard accessory buildings and addition of units within existing buildings.

-3. Revise the "Character" them in Section 1.4 THEMES OF THE GENERAL PLAN to read as follows:
+3. Revise the "Character" them in Section 1.4 THEMES OF THE GENERAL PLAN as follows:

-Preserve and enhance Alameda's distinctive character and cultural diversity.
+Preserve and enhance Alameda's distinctive character.

-Alameda is distinguished by its island setting, diverse neighborhoods, main streets and historic architectural styles, extensive tree canopy, walkability and livability, and cultural diversity, whiich is supported by Alameda's wide range of housing types, both multifamily and single family and its critical supply of affordable and work force housing.
+Alameda is distinguished by its island setting, diverse neighborhoods and main streets, diverse historic architectural styles, extensive tree canopy and overall walkability and livability.
+Equally important to Alameda's distinctive character is its diversity of family and household types, its wide range of household incomes, and the diverse ethnic and racial composition of its residents.
 These qualities, and others, contribute to the quality of life for residents while providing the framework for shaping development, providing for the diverse needs of a diverse community, conserving resources and maintaining a thriving economy.
-General Plan 2040 policies manage growth to address current challenges and responsibilities and support the characteristics that make Alameda a special place to live, work, learn, and recreate.
+General Plan 2040 policies manage growth to address current challenges and responsibilities while retaining and building upon the physical qualities and characteristics that contribute to a high quality of life in Alameda.